 That’s it (for this summary, at least).

-Of course, if you only want to experiment with nonstandard tunings that have 12 notes per octave, you can skip Step 1 and go right to Step 2, selecting your Scale file in Aria Player.
+Of course, if you only want to experiment with nonstandard tunings that have 12 notes per octave (and you don’t want to use any special accidental symbols), you can skip Step 1 and go right to Step 2, selecting your Scale file in Aria Player.
 There are a couple of Scala files included in the Aria installation, and you can download many more at the Scala site.
 The neat thing is that if you do want more than 12 notes per octave, Step 1 and Step 2 work well together: if your nonstandard key signature has, say, 24 notes per octave and your Scala file has 24 notes, they’ll be matched during playback.
 (This is how it should work, of course, but until I tested it tonight I wasn’t sure it actually would work.)
 You can get any one of those 24 notes to play back properly by applying the appropriate accidental as you defined in Step 1.
 It’s no longer necessary to use the older technique of creating pitch bend expressions.

 I’ve just begun playing with this and will update this post as I learn more.